The People of Freedom: Re-organisation and discontents

+In May 2011 the party suffered a big blow in local elections.
+Particularly painful was the loss of Milan, Berlusconi's hometown and party stronghold, where the outgoing PdL mayor Letizia Moratti was defeated by Giuliano Pisapia, a left-wing independent close to Nichi Vendola's Left Ecology Freedom party.
 In response to this and to crescent fibrillation within party ranks (especially among Scajoliani and ex-AN members), Angelino Alfano, then minister of Justice, was chosen as national secretary in charge of re-organising and renewing the party.
 The appointment of 40-year-old Alfano, a former Christian Democrat who had later been leader of FI in Sicily, was unanimously approved by the party executive.
 However, economy minister Giulio Tremonti expressed his concerns that the nominee would "make us lose votes in the North".
 On 1 July the national council modified the party's constitution and Alfano was elected secretary with little opposition.

 Alfano led the party through a huge membership drive and, on 1 November, announced that more than one million individuals had joined the party.
 He also drove the party in a Christian-democratic direction.
 The factions which benefited most from the effort were those of Roberto Formigoni (Network Italy), Ignazio La Russa (Protagonist Italy) and Franco Frattini (Liberamente).
 The Christian-democratization of the party and the perceived marginalisation of liberals and social democrats led some to leave the party.
 One of these, Carlo Vizzini, declared: "It seems to me that the PdL is set to become the Italian section of the European People's Party [which already was].
 I come from another tradition: I have been secretary of the PSDI and I was one of the founders of the Party of European Socialists.
 When I joined Forza Italia there were Liberals, Socialists, Radicals.
 Now everything has changed."

 In the midst of the European sovereign debt crisis, on 14 October, following calls by Claudio Scajola and Giuseppe Pisanu for a new government, two deputies close to Scajola, Giustina Destro and Fabio Gava, voted against Berlusconi during a vote of confidence and left the party altogether.
 On 2 November, Destro and Gava, along with Roberto Antonione, Giorgio Stracquadanio, Isabella Bertolini and Giancarlo Pittelli (who had left the party along with Santo Versace in September), promoted an open letter in which they asked Berlusconi to step down.
 Contextually, Antonione announced that he was leaving the party.
 In the following days three more deputies, Alessio Bonciani, Ida D'Ippolito and Gabriella Carlucci, left to join the UdC.
 In three months, the PdL had lost 15 deputies and 4 senators, including the 7 deputies and 3 senators who launched Force of the South under Gianfranco Micciché.